oVirt/ovirt-site/source/api/backup-api.html.md

 *   If the backup VM will not contain a boot disk with OS installed on it, then the original boot disk will act as a boot disk which the VM will start the boot from.

+If the user will try to remove the backup disk snapshot it will remove the disk from the entire setup (also from the original VM)

 ### Example

 1. Navigate to the wanted disk snapshot from REST by accessing: